aws/karpenter-provider-aws/website/content/en/preview/tasks/scheduling.md

 ### Supported Labels
 The following labels are supported by Karpenter.
 They may be specified as provisioner requirements or pod scheduling constraints.

+{{% alert title="Warning" color="warning" %}}
+Take care to ensure the label domains are correct.
+A well known label like `karpenter.k8s.aws/instance-family` will enforce node properties, but may be confused with `node.kubernetes.io/instance-family`, which is unknown to Karpenter, and treated as a custom label which will not enforce node properties.

 | Label                                       | Example     | Description                                                                                                                                 |
 | ------------------------------------------- | ----------  | ------------------------------------------------------------------------------------------------------------------------------------------- |
 | topology.kubernetes.io/zone                 | us-east-2a  | Zones are defined by your cloud provider ([aws](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)) |